TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 ```

 The same rules of composition that apply to built-in functions also apply to user-defined functions,
-so we can use any kind of expression as an argument for print_twice:
+so we can use any kind of expression as an argument for `print_twice`:

 ```Python
 >>> print_twice('Spam '*4)